John Duncan Grant

-Colonel John Duncan Grant VC, CB, DSO (28 December 1877 – 20 February 1967) was a British Indian Army officer who was awarded the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Colonel John Duncan Grant VC, CB, DSO (28 December 1877 – 20 February 1967) was a British Indian Army officer who was awarded, on 24 January 1905, the only Victoria Cross for action in the Tibet Campaign, for action at the highest altitude in the Victoria Cross's 165-year history: that of the Tibetan Plateau which has an average height of around 15,000 feet.

 Victoria Cross

+He was born into a distinguished family of military officers.
+He was the son of Colonel Suene Grant (1851 -1919), of the Royal Engineers, who directed the Recruiting Department at Minehead in Somerset during WW1, by Caroline Elizabeth Craigie Napper, who was the daughter of a Colonel of the Bengal Staff Corps.
+He was the grandson of Colonel John Marshall Grant of the Royal Engineers, Columbia Detachment; and the great-grandson of General Duncan Grant of the Royal Artillery.

-Born at Roorkee, northern India, and educated in England at Cheltenham College, Grant attended the Royal Military College, Sandhurst and after passing out was appointed as a Second Lieutenant to the "Unattached List ... with a view to [his] appointment to the Indian Staff Corps."
+He was born at Roorkee, northern India, and educated in England at Cheltenham College, Grant attended the Royal Military College, Sandhurst and after passing out was appointed as a Second Lieutenant to the "Unattached List ... with a view to [his] appointment to the Indian Staff Corps."
 He was promoted to Lieutenant in 1900.
 He joined the 8th Gurkha Rifles which was part of the British expedition to Tibet in 1903–04.
 On 6 July 1904 his actions at the storming of the Gyantse Dzong (fortress) led to the award of the Victoria Cross:

 Later service

 Grant was promoted to captain in 1907 and to major in 1916.
-During World War I he served in the Persian Gulf in 1915–16, France and Belgium in 1917 and Mesopotamia in 1918.
+During World War I he served in the Persian Gulf in 1915–16, where he served as a general staff officer, grade 2 from June 1916 onwards, in France and Belgium in 1917 and Mesopotamia in 1918.

 After the war he served in Afghanistan in 1919, and then as lieutenant colonel in command of the 13th Rajputs in the Waziristan campaign (1919–1920).
 He was awarded the Distinguished Service Order "for distinguished service rendered in the Field with the Waziristan Force, 1920–1921."
-He was Assistant Adjutant General at the headquarters of the Army of India 1925–28, and Deputy Director of the Auxiliary and Territorial Force in India 1928–29.
+He was Assistant Adjutant General at the headquarters of the Army of India 1925–28, and deputy director of the Auxiliary and Territorial Force in India 1928–29.
 He retired in 1929 with the rank of colonel and was appointed a Companion of the Order of the Bath in the King's Birthday Honours of that year.
 He was ceremonial Colonel of the 10th Gurkha Rifles 1934–47.